This is your most important decision

 - Your personal fit for the path

 This claim requires some argument.
 And when we first encountered these arguments, we were unsure they’d hold up.
-But over time have come to believe that, despite the large uncertainties involved, large differences really exist.
+But over time we’ve come to believe that, despite the large uncertainties involved, large differences really exist.
 We present the arguments in various articles throughout the site (especially in our advanced series), but here is a brief summary of our bottom lines:

 - It’s usually assumed that you can’t compare the importance of different global issues, like climate change or education, and you should just do what you’re passionate about.
 But with some rough estimates, you can show that some problems are much bigger than others, and some are much more neglected than others, e.g. climate change receives 100–1,000x the resources of efforts to prevent a pandemic worse than COVID-19.
 The bigger and more neglected an issue is, the greater the chances of an additional person having an impact.
 This means that by focusing on these big but unconventional issues — like engineered pandemics, AI alignment, or space governance — you can set yourself up to have a much bigger impact.